podium-lib/podium-lib.github.io/src/docs/podlets/local_development.md

 When this is consumed by a layout, the layout will mount a proxy from the layout directly to `http://google.com` without sending any traffic to the podlet.
 When working locally on your podlet in isolation this will mean that the proxy is simply not available to you.

-The prefered way to overcome this challenge is to mount a proxy in the podlet for development purposes
+The preferred way to overcome this challenge is to mount a proxy in the podlet for development purposes

 ```js
 podlet.proxy('http://google.com', 'google');